hayden-burger/Pokemon-2-Electric-Boogaloo/README.md

-# Python Studies at NPS

-Welcome to my Python Studies folder, a comprehensive collection dedicated to my journey in learning Python at the Naval Postgraduate School (NPS).
-This repository is designed to document my progress, projects, and learnings as I delve into Python programming, focusing on applications relevant to my field of study and interests.
+# Pokémon: Near Peer Battle Simulation

+Welcome to our team's final project repository that showcases our Pokemon Battle Simulator.

+Computational Methods at the Naval Postgraduate School (NPS).

 ## About This Repository